-How do I enroll my child in the school-based health center program?
+How do I enroll my child in the School Based Health Center program?

-Is there a cost for my child to utilize the services offered at school-based health center?
+Is there a cost for my child to utilize the services offered at School Based Health Center?

-However, if the student has insurance, that information must be furnished at enrollment to ensure that the insurance company is billed and not parent/guardian for services.
-If the child does not have insurance, we can connect you with one our facilitated health insurance enrollers who will see if your child qualifies for no-cost or low cost health insurance.
-Also, services provided outside of the school-based health center such as lab work, x-rays, etc. may incur a fee that will be directly billed by the provider.
+However, if the student has insurance, that information must be provided at enrollment to ensure that the insurance company is billed and not the parent/guardian for services.
+If the child does not have insurance, we will connect you with one our facilitated health insurance enrollers who will determine what no-cost or low-cost health insurance your child qualifies for.

-What are the benefits of a school based health center?
+What are the benefits of a School Based Health Center?

 What happens if my child is ill and the school is closed?

-Will school based health center staff replace school nurses?
+Will School Based Health Center staff replace school nurses?

-The school nurse will continue to provide all students with the same services they had in the past regardless of their enrollment in the school-based health program.
+No, the school nurse will continue to provide all students with the same services they had in the past regardless of their enrollment in the School Based Health program.